montymxb/Android-Bluetooth/README.md

   ```
   public class DemoClass extends BTCore {
   ```
   The reason for this is the need to have access to specific callbacks only available to an Activity.
 Note that this will _not_ interfere with any of the callbacks in your class.
-This will most likely be changed in the future.
+This is a bit hacky, and as such this will most likely be changed in the future.
   <br><br>
   <b>Instantiate an instance of BTCore in your onCreate method</b>, and call some methods to enable bluetooth (if it's not on already), make your device discoverable, and to start a server.
   ```